When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Risks of Caffeine While Breastfeeding

-• Unusual alertness and hyperactivity.
+• Hyperactivity: Unusual alertness or “wide-eyed” behavior.

 Are Some Caffeine Sources Safer?